 And yes, I am that person who adds additional things I accomplish throughout the day to my list just so I can mark through them.
 It boosts moral.
 Try it.

-- Work in the cracks of the day
+3) Work in the “Cracks” of the Day

 During these “cracks” in the day I rely on timers.
 They keep me on task.
 I could get a full hour of work time while the kids play and still get almost nothing done.
 That has actually happened.
 It’s key for me to have my list handy, and set a timer for short increments of time so I can focus on one thing at a time.
 It almost becomes like a game to focus in and beat the clock, then move onto the next thing.
 I have found that if I give myself 30 minutes to complete a task I will take 30 minutes, but if I give myself 15 instead, I can normally do it in 15.

-If we still had to wash each piece of laundry by hand, each dish one-by-one, line dry clothes, cook everything from scratch and grow our own food we wouldn’t be so concerned about how much we sit and play with our kids.
+If we still had to wash each piece of laundry by hand, each dish one-by-one, line dry clothes, cook everything from scratch and grown our own food, we wouldn’t be so concerned about how much we sit and play with our kids.
+We’d be putting them to work.

 Trust me, if it were still safe in this day and age to lock your kids outside the house until dinner time I would totally be that mom because I think it’s good for them!